sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 ]
 ```

-All going well things fail for the correct reason here.
+All going well our tests fail for the correct reason here.
 The key "current_time" shouldn't exist in our JSON response.

 Let's update our view to return the expected key (#1).
 For now there's no reason (test!) to return anything other than an empty string.